-Specify the time that you want the report to end at. clipEndStr is the timestamp in milliseconds, or is in the format <region-name>:start or <region-name>:end to use the start or end time of a region.
+Specify the time that you want the report to end at. clipEndStr is the timestamp in milliseconds or the frame number followed by f.
+For example, --clip-end=7000 ends the clip at 7000ms, or --clip-end=7000f ends the clip at the 7000th frame.
+Alternatively you can use the format <region-name>:start or <region-name>:end to use the start or end time of a region.